+Once it was a technique that helped protect knights in armour from the crashing blows of their rivals.
 Now, Ford is applying a cutting-edge version of the same technology to help make its cars safer than ever.
-The first fully automated hot-forming process shapes and cuts parts of the all-new Ford Focus.
-These components, which are produced using large furnaces, robots and 3000°C lasers,
+The first fully automated hot-forming process shapes and cuts parts of the all-new Ford Focus – which are integral to protecting drivers and passengers – using large furnaces, robots and 3000°C lasers.

-are subjected to temperatures of up to 930°C, unloaded by robots into a hydraulic press that has a maximum closing force of 1150 tonnes, and then shaped and cooled in just three seconds.
+The hot-forming line – fully integrated within the company’s Saarlouis vehicle assembly plant in Germany – was built as part of a recent €600m investment in the facility.
+Hot-formed steel pieces are subjected to temperatures of up to 930°C, unloaded by robots into a hydraulic press that has a closing force up to 1150 tonnes, and then shaped and cooled in just three seconds.
 The boron steel is so strong by this point that a laser beam hotter than lava is used to precision-cut each piece into its final shape.

 For further information www.ford.com